ehashman/clj-helper/README.md

     Moving pom to debian/pom.xml...
     Now you can create your Debian changelog with `dch --create`.

-    Once you have committed these changes to version control, you may build your package with `gbp gbp buildpackage -uc -us`. ehashman@corn-syrup:~/debian/quoin$ dch --create ehashman@corn-syrup:~/debian/quoin$ git add debian/ ehashman@corn-syrup:~/debian/quoin$ git commit -am "Add debian packaging"
+    Once you have committed these changes to version control, you may build your package with `gbp buildpackage -uc -us`. ehashman@corn-syrup:~/debian/quoin$ dch --create ehashman@corn-syrup:~/debian/quoin$ git add debian/ ehashman@corn-syrup:~/debian/quoin$ git commit -am "Add debian packaging"